 • Frequently Check Your Credit Card Statement

 The smartest way to shop online is to use a credit card.
 Under the Fair Credit Billing Act, card issuers are liable to reimburse their customers for fraudulent charges.
 Therefore, keep checking your card statement frequently, and instantly report to the company if you notice anything suspicious occurring to your account.

-Some other useful precautions include updating the browser regularly, not clicking any link or emails you hold even slight suspicion of, changing passwords regularly and never use the same password everywhere, and using virtual credit card numbers.
+Some other useful precautions include updating the browser regularly, not clicking any link or emails you hold even slight suspicion of, changing passwords regularly and never using the same password everywhere, and using virtual credit card numbers.

 By the Way, How to Save Money while Shopping Online

 If you are smart enough as a shopper, there are different ways to save your hard-earned money while shopping online.

 Anyone who shops online knows very well that the same product is sold by different online shops at different prices.
 To avoid overpaying, you may install any of the available browser add-ons.
 These tools are capable of automatically generating a smart chart comprising of the prices of a given product across many different online platforms.

 • Use a VPN to Find Better Deals Online